 Instruction to TGme Editor: Add the following at REVme D1.3 P3481L46.

+RX_START_FRAME_OFFSET is an estimate of the offset (in 10 ns units) from the point in time at which the start of the preamble of the PPDU arrived at the receive antenna connector to the point in time at which this primitive is issued to the MAC.

 Instruction to TGme Editor: Update REVme D1.3 P3482L34 as shown below.